Nickchapman3773/Uranium-Fever/README.md

 - Ragdolls & Death Throes - Dramatically improves ragdoll behavior to create more realistic pain and death animations.

 # Visuals
+- Real Time Reflections - Adds a fully dynamic, real-time reflection system to the game.
+- Special Effects - A comprehensive reimagining of special effects throughout the game, including enhanced explosions, lasers, plasma, shock and lightning, fire and flame, blood, gore, impacts, decals, ash and goo piles, and water streams.
+This is a labor of love and takes inspiration from the best aspects of many of its predecessors in order to make the ultimate all-in-one special effects pack!
+- Lumen -
+- Energy Visuals Plus -
 - Desert Natural Weathers - A complete overhaul of the weather of both Wastelands with 360 panoramic cloud textures, improved lighting, and enhanced variation in rain, overcast, clear, snowy, and foggy weather.
 - Uranium Haze - Utilizes New Vegas Reloaded (NVR), a custom graphics extender that injects various new shaders and effects into the game, to create a full-game aesthetic overhaul.
 Includes unique world-space specific presets and various different interior presets with dynamic day-night cycle based lighting.